kanazian/obmap/3dimOB/3d_obmapping.md

 ensure 2 matching DV predictions if at least one predicted position matches with olfactory epithelium position.

-# Future improvements:

-1. Better definition of dorsal-ventral zone based on OE data related to predicted position.
-2. Define area of functional imaging using wachowiak functional imaging area enriched ORs.
-3. Annotate positions of Mombaerts ORs onto model and compare predicted positions and distances.

 # Packages and functions

 ``` r